flash62au/WiTcontroller/README.md

     * Click *Upload*

 Notes:
+   * WiTcontroller version 1.45 or later requires WiThrottleProtocol version 1.1.14 or later.
    * WiTcontroller version 1.41 or later requires WiThrottleProtocol version 1.1.12 or later.
    * WiTcontroller version 1.39 or later requires WiThrottleProtocol version 1.1.11 or later.
    * WiTcontroller version 1.38 or later requires WiThrottleProtocol version 1.1.10 or later.